CCaTS-CIM Precision Medicine Award

 The Precision Medicine Award is designed to support projects that will lead to applications for extramural funding.

-Associate consultants, senior associate consultants and consultants from across Mayo Clinic are eligible for the Precision Medicine Award.
 Individuals in the process of transitioning from mentored career development awards to independent awards are encouraged to apply.

 CCaTS and CIM anticipate funding up to two awards from this request for applications.
 Awards provide up to $50,000 a year (direct costs plus indirects) for one year.
 Extensions are considered only under extenuating circumstances.